guillaumedelaloy/Churn_analysis/README.md

 ##### Dealing with colinearity

-We first convert the categorical variables to dummies:
+We first convert the categorical variables to dummies :
 ```
 data=pd.get_dummies(data_bal[categorical_var],drop_first=True)
 ```
 The parameter drop_first=True means that one categorical variable taking m possible values will be converted to m-1 dummies (and not m dummies).

-Now let's check the correlations between the 32 variables:
+Now let's check the correlations between the 32 variables :

 ![](Churn_corr.png?raw=false )